hbragge-acn/openbsw/doc/dev/guidelines/conventions/interfaces.rst

 - Please refer to the following files for examples of interface definitions and configurations:

   - `bsp/uart/UartConcept.h` - Concept checks for static interface.
-  - `bsp/uart/Uart.h` - Concrete implementation of the interface.
+  - `bspUart/include/bsp/Uart.h` - Concrete implementation of the interface.
+  - `bspUart/include/bsp/UartConfig.h` - Definition of concrete implementations.
-  - `bsp/uart/UartConfig.cpp` - Configuration of concrete implementations.
+  - `bspUart/src/bsp/UartConfig.cpp` - Configuration of concrete implementations.